Chatty Kathy Conversion: How to Motivate Your ESL Students to Speak English in Class

 Sometimes students might simply lose interest in a certain speaking activity.
 To avoid this, use different methods to motivate students by challenging them.
 You can have them record their conversations, sing along to songs or present material to the class.
 Finding new ways to incorporate speaking will keep lessons fresh and interesting, which will help students stay engaged.

-A good way way to change pace is to have students research a topic of interest, such as a country they’d like to visit or an activity they’d like to try.
+Another good way to change pace is to have students research a topic of interest, such as a country they’d like to visit or an activity they’d like to try.
 Then they present it to the class in English with a PowerPoint presentation.
 You can even have a class discussion about each presentation.

 7. Create opportunities